-By the grace of God, I recovered well enough to be discharged and fly back to Western Australia.
-Soon after touchdown, I responded to the University offers I received after my high school graduation, and went on to complete a Bachelor of Arts and a Graduate Certificate of Heritage Studies at the University of Western Australia.
+By the grace of God, I recovered to a suitable percentage, was discharged, and flew back to Western Australia (in a plane).
+Soon after touchdown, I responded to the University offers I’d received following my high school graduation and proceeded to complete a Bachelor of Arts and then a Graduate Certificate of Heritage Studies at the University of Western Australia.

 So I turned my mind to understand,